 Stirring the paint properly, before you apply it, is important to mix all the ingredients and chemicals present in the paint.

 A paint mixer is pretty much what it sounds like.
 It is a device that is used to stir the paint until it fully recombines or mixes properly.

-You need it because without a proper mixing, the paint will not apply to the surface in the way you want.
+You need a paint stirrer because, without proper mixing, the paint will not apply to the surface in the way you want.

 Dipping your brush into separated paint means getting nothing but the oil or water on your brush while the paint is too thick to be picked up.

 A paint stirrer will bring together the oil or water and paint back to their proper form.

 Before you purchase the paint, you can have it mixed with a paint shaker if the store has one.

 But you will still need a paint mixer/stirrer at home just in case.

 How to Use a Paint Mixer on a Drill?